 Kate Tova is a full-time contemporary artist currently living and working in San Francisco.
-In her recent work, she experiments with vibrant, large-scale multimedia portraits incorporating interactive, reflective mediums.
+In her recent work, she experiments with vibrant, large-scale multimedia artworks, incorporating reflective mediums and think textures.

 Kate was born in the small riverside town of Balakovo, Russia.
 As a child, she demonstrated early virtuosity in visual arts and soon moved to Moscow to expand her opportunities in the busy capital.
 Her constant urge to create and experiment won her recognition across Russia, Europe and the United States.
 In 2015 she moved to New Orleans, where she began working as a full-time artist.
 After four bright and successful years in the Big Easy, she moved once more to San Francisco.

 Kate has earned awards and critical acclaim participating in art exhibitions in Vienna, Berlin, New York, Prague and other cities around the world.
 Tova’s commissions have ranged from ceiling and wall murals in Moscow restaurants to live painting performances at fundraisers and venues such as the Los Angeles Equestrian Center.
 Her art has appeared on the covers of foreign music records, been published in international magazines, and even inspired a jewelry collection.